Identity Infrastructure for the Physical World

 A product with a persistent identity behaves differently.

-Protect: Returns become verification events.
-Gray-market units become traceable.
-The brand shifts from guessing to knowing.
+Protect: Returns can incorporate verification events.
+Gray-market units may become more observable depending on implementation.
+The brand may gain additional visibility into product-level events.
 A luxury handbag returned without verification triggers a loss.
-With Fanlayer, the return is a confirmation.
+With Fanlayer, the return can include a recorded verification step

-Unlock: A sneaker verifies eligibility at a live event.
+Unlock: A sneaker can be used to verify eligibility at a live event.
 A limited edition stays identifiable years after launch.
-Ownership becomes a credential.
+Ownership records can serve as credentials for licensees.
 A K-pop lightstick stays connected to the fan who bought it, not just the tour it came from.

-Connect: Verified, unit-level product signals reach your CRM, AI agents, and compliance tools in real time.
+Connect: Unit-level product signals can be made available to systems such as CRM, AI agents, and compliance tools, depending on implementation.
 A new category of data, product lifecycle data, alongside everything you already track.
-An AI agent routes a warranty claim based on verified unit history, not just the receipt.
+An AI agent may reference unit history when routing a warranty claim. not just the receipt.

 Explore how persistent product identity applies to your industry